Finding Peace

 As we move closer to Holy Week we are invited to travel with Jesus on the road to Jerusalem.

 In St John’s Gospel we meet a woman who wasn’t able to find the love she needed.
 She thirsted for someone to love her unconditionally.
 This thirst led her to look for love in the wrong places and among the wrong people.
-Because she sought love in the wrong places and among the wrong people she became more and more isolated and lonely.
+Because she sought love in the wrong places and among the wrong people, she became more and more isolated and lonely.
 Why else was she visiting the village well on her own in the early afternoon, the hottest time of the day?

 Then out of the blue something unexpected happened.
 She had a brief encounter with a stranger and her life was never the same again.
 In the presence of Jesus her longing was satisfied.
 He looked into her soul and saw her hurt, her shame, her sadness, her need, her thirst.
 He did not judge her; he did not condemn her; he did not reject her.
 Instead, he accepted her and offered her the living water of unconditional love.
 The encounter between Jesus and the Samaritan woman was short, but its impact was lasting.
 It created a spring inside her that would well up to eternal life.